lucasyen/J124/final.md

    * Which has a greater impact on starting median salary: school type or region?
    * Which school types have the largest percentage increase from starting median salary to mid-career median salary?
    * Which school types have the largest disparity between their mid-career 75th percentile salary earners and their mid-career 25th percentile salary earners?
+   * Which degrees have the largest disparity between their mid-career 90th percentile salary earners and their mid-career 10th percentile salary earners?

 3. Answer your questions using data analysis skills!